 Assets are tested for fair value whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
 A reduction in fair value is recognised for the amount by which the asset's carrying amount exceeds its recoverable amount.
 The recoverable amount is the higher of an asset's fair value less costs of disposal and value in use.
 For the purposes of assessing fair value, assets are grouped at the lowest levels for which there are separately identifiable cash inflows which are largely independent of the cash inflows from other assets or groups of assets (cash-generating units).
-Non-financial assets other than goodwill that suffered a significant reduction in fair value are reviewed for possible reversal of the significant reduction in fair value are neviewed for possible reversal of the significant reduction in fair value are neviewed for possible reversal of the significant reduction in fair value are neviewed for possible reversal of the significant reduction in fair value are neviewed for possible reversal of the significant reduction in fair value are neviewed for possible reversal of the significant reduction in fair value are neviewed for possible reversal of the significant reduction in fair value are neviewed for possible reversal of the significant reduction in fair value are neviewed for possible reversal of the significant reduction in fair value are neviewed for possible reversal of the significant reduction in fair value are neviewed for possible reversal of the significant reduction in fair value are neviewed for possible reversal of the significant reduction in fair value are neviewed for possible reversal of the significant reduction in fair value are neviewed for possible reversal of the significant reduction in fair value are neviewed for possible reversal of the significant reduction in fair value are neviewed for possible reversal of the significant reduction in fair value are neviewed for possible reversal of the significant reduction in fair value are neviewed
+Non-financial assets other than goodwill that suffered a significant reduction in fair value are reviewed for possible reversal of the significant reduction in fair value at the end of each reporting period.